-Recommended hotels in Donji Grad
+Recommended hotels in Donji Grad (Lower Town)

 Donji Grad, or Lower Town, is at the bottom of the hills where the original city was built.
 It features a mixture of older and modern buildings, including the largest selection of hotels in Zagreb.

 - Esplanade Zagreb Hotel: Located near the Botanical Gardens and Ledeni Park, this top-rated hotel offers modern amenities to help you feel more at home.
 You’ll also get a taste of the local culture at the hotel restaurant.
 The house specialties include a selection of traditional Croatian cuisine.